Logan Lynn

-Logan Dennis Lynn (born October 15, 1979) is an American musician, writer, producer, filmmaker, television personality, mental health advocate, and LGBT activist.
+Logan Dennis Lynn (born October 15, 1979) is an American musician, writer, producer, filmmaker, television personality, mental health advocate, and LGBTQ+ activist.

-Since 1998 he has released eleven studio albums, and he is the former host of Logo's weekly music video countdown cable television show "NewNowNext Music".
-Lynn is signed to record label Kill Rock Stars.
+Since 1998 he has released twelve studio albums, and he is the former host of Logo's weekly music video countdown cable television show "NewNowNext Music".
+Lynn is signed to Portugal.
+The Man’s record label KNIK Records after being signed to Kill Rock Stars for many years.

 Lynn is the spokesperson for the .gay domain, previously founded the Keep Oregon Well campaign to eliminate social stigma surrounding mental health through music and the arts, and launched the PTM Foundation with Alternative Rock Band Portugal.
 The Man.
+Lynn is also the CEO of Music in Demand under The Gaybors Group, an LGBTQ+ talent agency he founded.

 Early life

 Lynn was born to William Dennis Lynn, a Christian minister, and Debra Lynn "Debby" Lynn (née Stockburger).
 Lynn's paternal grandmother, LaVanda Mae Fielder, was a piano and vocal instructor who worked out of her home.
 One of her pupils was a young Johnny Cash.
 Lynn's father was a traveling preacher and proponent of a Christian touring sermon series known as "The Strong Family Seminar".

-Lynn later moved from rural York, Nebraska to Olathe, Kansas, a suburb of Kansas City, and befriended Jim Suptic, Ryan Pope and Rob Pope of The Get Up Kids at Olathe South High School from 1995–96 and spent much of his time in Kansas City.
+Lynn later moved from rural York, Nebraska to Olathe, Kansas, a suburb of Kansas City, and befriended Jim Suptic, Ryan Pope and Rob Pope of The Get Up Kids at Olathe South High School from 1995 to 1996 and spent much of his time in Kansas City.
 The party outlet led him to begin working as a DJ, and he started to write songs after he moved to Portland, Oregon in 1996.